Psoriatic arthritis: Enthesitis

+Fatigue

-Along with the above-noted pain and inflammation, there is extreme exhaustion that does not go away with adequate rest.
-The exhaustion may last for days or weeks without abatement.
-Psoriatic arthritis may remain mild or may progress to more destructive joint disease.
+Severe fatigue is present in approximately 30% of patients with PsA.
+It is sometimes described as extreme exhaustion that does not go away with adequate rest.
+The fatigue may be caused directly by the disease itself, or be a secondary effect of other factors.

+Poor sleep quality is common among people with psoriatic arthritis.

+Psychological

+PsA is associated with anxiety and depression.
+People with the condition may have reduced participation in social activities and become socially isolated.

+Pattern of disease activity

+Psoriatic arthritis may remain mild or progress to destructive joint disease.
 Periods of active disease, or flares, will typically alternate with periods of remission.
 In severe forms, psoriatic arthritis may progress to arthritis mutilans which on X-ray gives a "pencil-in-cup" appearance.